Career Snapshot: Cover Letter

 Your cover letter works with your CV to help an employer understand your skills, why you want the job, and why you are interested in working for them.
 They take time and require research to construct but once you know how to write a great one, you can market yourself effectively for any job.

-Start with the video here - Essentials: covering letter to get an overview of how cover letters are structured then use the sections below and downloadable resources for further support.
-There are downloadable resources, including the Quick Guide to Cover Letters, and the Panopto recording o f CVs and Cover Letters that work.
+Start with the video here - Career Snapshot: Covering Letter to get an overview of how cover letters are structured then use the sections below and downloadable resources for further support.
+See our Top Tips for Covering Letters, and there are downloadable resources, including the Quick Guide to Cover Letters, and the Panopto recording of CVs and Cover Letters that work.

 Cover Letter Tabs